-Save the record by clicking the [Save] button in the top right-hand comer of the window or using the Shift-Enter key combination.
-Now, when the User logs in, their access to your HansaWorld Enterprise system will be controlled by the Access Group you have just assigned to them.
+Save the record by clicking the [Save] button in the top right-hand corner of the window or using the Shift-Enter key combination.
+Now, when the User logs in, their access to your Enterprise by HansaWorld system will be controlled by the Access Group you have just assigned to them.

-Remember to assign the system administrator's Access Group (illustrated above on page 342) to the appropriate User(s).
+Remember to assign the system administrator's Access Group (illustrated above on page 286) to the appropriate User(s).